thinktapper/DinderRN/README.md

 ## Roadmap

-🏋️‍♂️ This project is still in progress ✨

 With time, I plan to add the following features:

 - [x] Add a "Winner" screen to display winning restuarant after voting closes.
 - [x] Implement list of other users/friends to optionally add to new feasts.
 - [x] Switch remaining touchableOpacities to pressables
 - [ ] Implement 'react-native-fast-image’ to replace RN’s Image component (even FB doesn’t use)
+- [ ] Restyle homescreen for when no feast is selected to instruct the user to choose or create a new one
-- [ ] Add automatic dark mode support
+- [ ] Add tooltip if user presses disabled button when current feast is not closed
+- [ ] Feastscreen: add error if editing or deleting a feast they don't own (status code 401)
+- [ ] Save image for feast location and display it in the feasts list
+- [ ] Use 'flashlist' instead of flatlist for better performance
 - [ ] Add a feature so users can filter restaurants by various criteria
   - [ ] Add options for that criteria in the feast creation form & persist in the database
-- [ ] Add a component for users to see the restaurants on a map
 - [ ] Add a feature so users can save their favorite restaurants
+- [ ] Add automatic dark mode support
 - [ ] Use 'react-native-haptic-feedback' to add a vibration effects
 - [ ] Refactor the code to use TypeScript for better type safety
 - [ ] Add Detox E2E testing